scottfr/SystemsBook/Understanding/understanding.md

 ## The Boy Who Cried Wolf ##

 All stories are actually models expressed in words rather than diagrams.
 All of the interactions in a story can be expressed in the form of a model which allows one to get an overview of the main interactions in a single picture.
-The following model will unfold a story and show the difference between a Rich Picture and a Causal Loop Diagram for the same story.^[The Boy Who Cried Wolf [http://insightmaker.com/insight/7103](http://insightmaker.com/insight/7103)]
+"The Boy Who Cried Wolf"^[The Boy Who Cried Wolf [http://insightmaker.com/insight/7103](http://insightmaker.com/insight/7103)] will unfold a model as a story and show the difference between a Rich Picture and a Causal Loop Diagram for the same story.

 # Model
 {"title": "The Boy Who Cried Wolf", "description": "Telling a story as you unfold a model.", "load": "http://insightmaker.com/insight/7103"}